 What if a parking meter/pay station does not work?

-Please call the ParkLink Office at 919-996-3996.
+Please call the Raleigh Parking Office at 919-996-3996.
 This number is also posted on each machine.
-Be sure to note the name of the street and the space number where you are parked.
-Because the pay stations communicate with each other you can also pay for your space at other close-by pay stations.
+Please note the street name and have your license plate number handy when speaking to the Customer Service Representative.
+Because the pay stations communicate with each other you can also pay for your vehicle at any pay station on the same block.

 What are the minimum distances from which a vehicle can be legally parked?